elixir-cldr/cldr/README.md

 ## Introduction

 `ex_cldr` is an Elixir library for the [Unicode Consortium's](http://unicode.org) [Common Locale Data Repository (CLDR)](http://cldr.unicode.org).
 The intentions of CLDR, and this library, is to simplify the locale specific formatting and parsing of numbers, lists, currencies, calendars, units of measure and dates/times.
-As of April 8th 2021 and `ex_cldr` Version 2.20.0, `ex_cldr` is based upon [CLDR version 39.0](http://cldr.unicode.org/index/downloads/cldr-39).
+As of October 27th 2021 and `ex_cldr` Version 2.24.0, `ex_cldr` is based upon [CLDR version 40.0](http://cldr.unicode.org/index/downloads/cldr-40).

 The first step is to define a module that will host the desired `ex_cldr` configuration and the functions that serve as the public API.
 This module is referred to in this documentation as a `backend` module.
 For example: